leonardo-ra/PI/Setup/README.md

 Alternatively, you can install git and later clone this repository.
 If you wish to do so, you can follow this [guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 **Step 4:** Installing the required libraries.
 After downloading and extracting the files (or cloning the repo), open your cmd terminal and go to the project's *Setup* directory.
-Run the following command:
+In this directory, run the following command:

     pip install -r requirements.txt